Spa Business Plan Template & Example

 Competitive Advantage

-• Location: [Company Name]’s location is near the center of town, giving us access to commuters going to and leaving the train station, local office workers, and passersby shopping in the city.
-We also offer adequate parking making it easy for customers to patronize us.
+• Location: [Spa Name]’s location is near the center of town, giving us access to commuters going to and leaving the train station, local office workers, and passersby shopping in the city.
+We also offer adequate parking, making it easy for customers to patronize us.

-• Great service at an affordable price: The beauty care services offered by [Company Name] are similar quality to its most premium positioned competitor, Lux Facial.
-[Company Name] will offer these services at a much more affordable price.
+• Great service at an affordable price: The beauty care services offered by [Spa Name] are of similar quality to its most premium positioned competitor, Lux Facial.
+[Spa Name] will offer these services at a much more affordable price.

 • Management: Our management team has years of business and marketing experience that allows us to market to and serve customers in a much more sophisticated manner than our competitors.

-• Relationships: Having lived in the community for 25 years, [Founder’s Name] knows all the local leaders, newspapers and other influences.
-As such, it will be relatively easy for [Company Name] to build brand awareness and an initial customer base.
+• Relationships: Having lived in the community for 25 years, [Founder’s Name] knows all the local leaders, newspapers, and other influences.
+As such, it will be relatively easy for [Spa Name] to build brand awareness and an initial customer base.

 VI.
 Marketing Plan